 Policies and practices of the institutions of the criminal justice system, including local law enforcement agencies and the courts, significantly impact local communities.
-Black communities in Florida and nationwide are often over-policed, over-punished, over-incarcerated, and under-resourced.
-Policing practices, prosecutorial approaches, the effectiveness of legal public defense, and even the nature and orientation of the courts, all influence the everyday experiences of safety, security, and well-being in local neighborhoods.

-Elected state attorneys manage resources, set standards and priorities for criminal investigation and prosecution and influence the culture of local prosecutors' offices.
-Along with local sheriffs who direct the actions of local police officers in their day-to-day interactions with community members, state attorneys play a major role in determining the execution of law enforcement efforts.
+Black communities in Florida and nationwide are often over-policed, over-punished, over-incarcerated, and under-resourced.94 Policing practices, prosecutorial approaches, the effectiveness of legal public defense, and even the nature and orientation of the courts, all influence the everyday experiences of safety, security, and well-being in local neighborhoods.95 sheriffs who direct the actions of local police officers in their day-to-day interactions with community members, state attorneys play a major role in determining the execution of law enforcement efforts.
 Guidance from elected sheriffs and state attorneys influences who gets arrested, charged, and prosecuted; whether and what charges are brought for sometimes minor offenses; whether young people will be charged as adults; who is incarcerated and for how long; how harsh sentences will be; and who is given the death penalty or life without parole.
-Returning Citizens are unable to vote to elect these decision-makers who determine how the criminal justice system is implemented-a system that powerfully impacts their lives and communities.
+Finally, many Returning Citizens will be able to vote to elect these decision-makers who determine how the criminal justice system is implemented-a system that powerfully impacts their lives and communities.